infinum/dotnet-handbook/Api/Exception Handling.md

 app.UseExceptionHandler();
 ```

+Please note that the **order** of registration matters.
+Handlers will be invoked in the order they are registered.

 In addition to enableing problem details we can also customize them if we have standard or shared information that we want to include in our problem detail responses.
 Here is an example how to do it:

 ```csharp